 7. The reduction – The alcohol is separated from the CBD oil

-Now you have a filtered solution containing almost exclusively alcohol and cannabinoids.
-With the exception of terpenes and chlorophyll.
+Now you have a filtered solution containing alcohol and cannabinoids almost exclusively with the exception of terpenes and chlorophyll.
 Now the cannabinoids have to be separated again from the alcohol.

 Of course we do not want alcohol in our CBD oil.
 This process is also called “Reduction”.
 The alcohol is completely separated by heating and evaporating from the cannabinoids.